A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: MARL for Sequential Decision Making in MAIDs

 \subsection{Pre-Policy Learning in MARL}

-As we have established how MARL interaction paradigms can be represented in MAIDs and subsequently how it can fit in the team-reward Markov games, the techniques developed in Section~\ref{sec:causal-effect-of-pre-strategy-interventions} can guide us to realizing the pre-strategy intervention in the team-reward Markov games.
-Following Definition~\ref{def:pre-strategy-intervention}, the requirement is to learn a pre-policy $\delta_{pre}: dom(Pa(D)) \times \mathcal{Z} \rightarrow \Delta(dom(\sigma_{pre}))$ to generate the pre-strategy $\sigma_{pre}$ for the possible optimal NEs.
-This can be realized by maximizing the causal effect expressed in Eq.~\eqref{eq:conditional-probability-do}.
-Our proposed algorithm, which can be integrated with generic MARL algorithms, is referred to as \textbf{Pre-Strategy Intervention} (PSI).
+As we have established the MARL interaction paradigms for team-reward Markov games in MAIDs, the techniques developed in Section~\ref{sec:causal-effect-of-pre-strategy-interventions} can be applied to realize the pre-strategy intervention by defining the team utility variable $U_{team}^{t}$ as the total utility variable $U_{tot}^{t}$.\footnote{By \citep{wang2020shapley}, maximizing each agent's equal contribution to a shared reward is equivalent to maximizing the reward.
+In the targeted intervention, the team reward is defined as $U_{tot}^{t} = U_{task}^{t} + U_{sec}^{t}$, where $U_{task}^{t}$ is shared among agents and $U_{sec}^{t}$ is only attributed to the targeted agent.
+Subsequently, the targeted agent's individual utility variable is defined as $U_{task}^{t} + U_{sec}^{t}$, while other agents' are defined as $U_{task}^{t}$.
+Thus, maximizing each agent's individual utility leads to the preferred NE among multiple equilibria of the primary task utility.} Following Definition~\ref{def:pre-strategy-intervention}, it requires learning a pre-policy $\delta_{pre}: dom(Pa(D)) \times \mathcal{Z} \rightarrow \Delta(dom(\sigma_{pre}))$ to generate the pre-strategy $\sigma_{pre}$ for the possible preferred Nash equilibria.
+This can be realized by maximizing the causal effect expressed in Eq.~\eqref{eq:conditional-probability-do}, with replacing the $U_{tot}$ by the cumulative team utilities over $L$ timesteps $\sum_{t=1}^{L} U_{tot}^{t}$, as per Eq.~\eqref{eq:expected-utlity}.
+The resulting algorithm, which can be integrated with generic MARL algorithms, is referred to as \textbf{Pre-Strategy Intervention} (PSI).

-Practically, Eq.~\eqref{eq:conditional-probability-do} is implemented by \textit{Monte Carlo sampling}, the RHS of which can be reformulated as a posterior distribution over a Nash equilibrium $\sigma$, as follows:

-Maximizing the posterior distribution $P(\sigma \ | \ U_{tot} = u^{*}, \operatorname{do}(\sigma_{pre}))$ in Eq.~\eqref{eq:map} reveals a fact that observing the total utility variable $U_{tot}$ (rewards) and a pre-strategy intervention $\operatorname{do}(\sigma_{pre})$ are the key conditions for seeking the optimal joint agent strategy profile denoted by $\sigma$.
-This more intuitively illustrates the maximization of the causal effect of the pre-strategy intervention in Eq.~\eqref{eq:conditional-probability-do}, which provides a clear probabilistic objective that can be optimized by generic MARL algorithms.